 You didn’t think there wasn’t going to be any cardio involved, did you?
 Sprints are good but you need to be able to have some type of endurance.
 No marathon runners needed, but if you are any kind of an athlete you should be able to run a 5k without much trouble.
 And please don’t give me that “If I do cardio my muscles will shrivel up and disappear” bullcrap.
 You don’t really think jacked athletes like Vic Beasley or Alistair Overeem don’t do cardio, do you?
 Let the over-muscled fireplugs skip the cardio, you, on the other hand, should have the endurance of an athlete.

 Your cardio shouldn’t be just jogging on the treadmill for 15 minutes though, that is lame and non-athletic.
 Get outside and run a trail, play a pick-up game of basketball or some flag football or volleyball, do an obstacle course race like a Spartan Race, swim, go mountain biking, do battle ropes, the list is endless really.

 Just get out of the gym and off the treadmill.
 It will make your cardio much more enjoyable.
 Try and get in at least 15 minutes of cardio 3 times a week.

-You didn’t think we weren’t going to talk about food did you?
-Diet is easily the most overlooked part of training there is.
+You didn’t think we weren’t going to talk about food, did you?
+Diet is easily the most overlooked part of most training programs.
 You can kill it in the gym all you want, but if your diet sucks your results are not going to be what you hoped for.
 We have this broken down for you pretty thoroughly in our article what athletes should eat, but we will give you a condensed version here.

 When it comes to feeding your body all foods can be categorized as protein, carbohydrates or fats.
 Let’s take a quick look at each of these in further detail: